ABOUT MARINES DETACHMENT 206

 He served in the US Marine Corps and attained the rank of Lance Corporal (LCPL).

-Slattery was killed in action on July 6, 1967.
-He is survived by his mother, Gold Star mother Alice Slattery, sisters: Patricia Majorossy, Alecia Hansen, Nancy Grochowski, and brothers: John, Billy, and Michael Slattery.
+He was survived by his mother, Gold Star mother Alice Slattery who died in 2012; his father, John Robert Slattery who died in 1968; sisters: Patricia Majorossy, Alecia Hansen, Nancy Grochowski, and brothers: John, Billy, and Michael Slattery.

 The following is a poem written by Unknown for L/Cpl Robert J. Slattery